Home » Crockpot » Crockpot Shredded Chicken Tacos

 How To Make Crockpot Chicken Taco Meat

-Slow cooker meals are a great way to simplify meal prep and minimize clean up, because it all cooks inside, low and slow.
-This recipe is especially easy because there’s no searing or other prep to do on the stovetop.
+Slow cooker meals simplify meal prep and minimize clean up—yay!
+This recipe is especially easy because there’s no searing or other prep on the stovetop.

-At this point, you can leave the shredded chicken on the slow cooker’s low or keep warm setting for about an hour.
-It’s ready to serve but the flavors will only deepen as it rests and the chicken absorbs more of the salsa mixture.
+You can leave shredded Mexican chicken in the slow cooker on low or keep warm for at least an hour.
+I actually like doing this before serving; the flavors deepen as it rests, and the chicken absorbs more of the salsa mixture.

 Close up of Mexican shredded chicken transferred from a slow cooker to a serving bowl.